-Focal’s Elegia headphone gobsmacks the Audiophiliac
+Focal's Elegia headphone gobsmacks the Audiophiliac

 I've spent a good deal of quality time with Focal's high-end headphones over the last few years, and came away with favorable impressions of them all.

-This new one, Elegia differs from the other three over-the-ear headphones I've heard, the Elear, Clear, and Utopia.
+This new one, the Elegia, differs from the other three over-the-ear headphones I've heard, the Elear, Clear and Utopia.
 They're all open-back designs that let you hear your surroundings.
 The Elegia is a closed-back design and does a decent job hushing external noise with a tight ear seal.

 The headphone sells for $899 in the US and £799 in the UK.
 The price hasn't yet been set for Australia, but the US price converts to about AU$1,265.